drclab/drclab.github.io/content/posts/pkpd/pkpd_meta-103.md

 - **Supports partial pooling.** Patient-specific $k_{j}^{\text{in}}$ and $k_{j}^{\text{out}}$ parameters can share hierarchical priors, while the drug effect parameters ($E_{\max}$, $EC_{50}$ through $S_j$) remain interpretable across internal and external regimens.
 - **Makes summaries comparable.** Because the inverse logit maps predictions back to 0–100 letters, simulated averages line up directly with published BCVA means, enabling the normal approximation used to fuse aggregate data.

+## Separating drug and disease parameters

+Gelman et al.'s **drug–disease model** is explicitly anchored on the placebo trajectory.
+Under placebo ($C_j(t) = 0$), the ODE contracts to $R_j^\ast = k_{j}^{\text{in}}/k_{j}^{\text{out}}$, the same equilibrium that describes untreated disease progression.
+The moment we introduce exposure, only the terms tied to the drug move: the ocular elimination half-life $t_{1/2}$ determines the PK subsystem that feeds concentration $C_j(t)$, while $E_{\max}$ and $EC_{50}$ govern how that exposure perturbs BCVA on the logit scale.
+Everything else—baseline acuity, recovery dynamics, measurement noise—is inherited from the placebo description and treated as nondrug-specific.
+That clean separation lets us reason about **treated patients relative to placebo patients** without re-estimating the entire disease model each time we change dose, formulation, or dosing interval.
+The drug parameters flex to capture potency and persistence, but the disease parameters continue to describe natural history that future interventions can reuse.

 ## Practical takeaways

 - Whenever your endpoint is bounded and you transform it (e.g., logit, probit), revisit the turnover equations to ensure production and loss remain well-defined on the new scale.